 The persistence, or lack of persistence, of LASV infection in rodent communities is one factor driving spatial differences of outbreaks in human populations.
-In a well mixed, isolated rodent population (i.e. rural settings), once introduced LASV would be expected to rapidly infect susceptible populations.
-Infected rodents do not develop clinical symptoms, with antibody mediated resistance developing following acute infection.
+In a well-mixed, isolated rodent population (i.e. rural settings), once introduced, LASV would be expected to rapidly infect susceptible populations.
+Infected rodents do not develop clinical symptoms, with antibody-mediated resistance developing following acute infection.
 This could lead to local elimination of the virus from these rodent populations.
 Conversely in highly-connected, diverse and poorly mixed rodent communities (i.e. urban settings) LASV persistence would be expected to be prolonged with viral transmission maintained through the rapid reproduction rate of rodents maintaining a large population of rodents susceptible to infection.
 In this way the suitability of both habitat type, climate and resource availability for both the primary reservoir and incidental reservoirs can drive the observed spatial clustering of Lassa fever outbreaks within Sierra Leone.

-M. natalensis is found in 13 of 14 continental West African nations (not reported from Gambia) and all other sub-Saharan African nations (IUCN 2016).
+M. natalensis is found in 13 of 14 continental West African nations (the species has not been reported from the Gambia) and in all other sub-Saharan African countries (IUCN 2016).
 It is considered a commensal rodent species and is abundant in and around areas of human-dominated landscapes where it is considered a pest species (Leirs, Verhagen, and Verheyen 1993).
-The introduction of non-native commensal rodent species (i.e. Rattus rattus and Mus musculus) has led to increased competition for resources and displacement of M. natalensis from locations within its natural range (Cuypers et al. 2017; Garba et al. 2014).
+The introduction of non-native commensal rodent species (i.e. Rattus rattus and Mus musculus) has led to increased competition for resources and displacement of M. natalensis from some locations within its natural range (Cuypers et al. 2017; Garba et al. 2014).
 Population dynamics within this reservoir species, correlated with resource availability and rainfall, are associated with outbreaks of Lassa fever in human populations (Redding et al. 2021).
 Few studies to date have used longitudinal, high intensity rodent trapping to characterise rodent species assemblages in Lassa fever endemic regions (reference scoping review manuscript).
 Understanding the true spatial distribution of M. natalensis and their population dynamics in the context of competing rodent species is vital to guide investigations of the epidemiology of Lassa fever (Basinski et al. 2021).
-Further, description of rodent abundance and diversity along land use gradients are required to better understand the spatio-temporal hazard of Lassa fever outbreaks under changing land use pressures (Klitting et al. 2021).
+Further, descriptions of rodent abundance and diversity along land use gradients are required to better understand the spatio-temporal hazard of Lassa fever outbreaks under changing land use pressures (Klitting et al. 2021).
 Together, this information can be used to guide the implementation of contextually relevant public health responses, allocation of healthcare resources and the identification of suitable sites for future Lassa fever vaccine studies.

 Here, we use data from a repeat, standardised, rodent trapping survey based in the Lassa fever endemic region of Eastern Sierra Leone and conducted along a land-use gradient to understand the association between land-use on the occurrence of M. natalensis and more generally, the rodent species assemblage structure.
 We first report the occurrence of rodent species at our trapping sites and describe these species assemblages.
 Second, we model the association of land-use with the probability of species occupancy at trapping sites.
 Third, we model the probability of co-occurrence between different species detected in our study to understand competition between small mammal species in our study region.
 Together these analyses further our understanding of rodent species assemblage structures in this heterogeneous landscape and the hazard of Lassa fever outbreaks based on host species occurrence.